Building a multi-boot USB with Ventoy and Linux

 Download and install

-1. Get the latest release from the Ventoy project and extract it.
+1. Get the latest Ventoy release and extract it.
 The Linux installer script is Ventoy2Disk.sh.
-The script supports commands like -i to install and -u to update.
+It takes options such as -i to install and -u to update.
 I use the default secure boot support unless I have a reason not to.
-See the official install notes for options and switches before you run the script: https://www.ventoy.net/en/doc_start.html
+Check the official install notes before you run it: https://www.ventoy.net/en/doc_start.html

-2. On Linux, run (replace /dev/sdX with the device you confirmed earlier):
+2. On Linux, run this after replacing /dev/sdX with the device you confirmed earlier:

-• If Ventoy is already present and you want a clean overwrite, use -I.
+If Ventoy is already on the stick and I want a clean overwrite, I use -I.

-3. On Windows use the Ventoy2Disk.exe GUI and pick the drive.
+1. On Windows, use the Ventoy2Disk.exe GUI and select the drive.

 Options worth noting